 (The students of behavioural finance among you will also notice the similarity between these instincts and the host of behavioural biases than can impact our financial decision-making if we’re not careful.
 For more information on this, see our guide.)

 We have evolved these instincts to pick out the dramatic highlights from all the information that floods into our brains as a means of anticipating threats and protecting us, but this can sometimes work against us in our modern lives.
-Rosling says we need to be keep these instincts under control, allowing us to think factfully about the world and seeing it more clearly so we can address real problems more effectively.
+Rosling says we need to keep these instincts under control, allowing us to think factfully about the world and see it more clearly so we can address real problems more effectively.